agrski/agrski.github.io/docs/_drafts/bashing-bash-into-shape.md

 You, dear reader, are most likely familiar with the pager utility `less`.
 As you're probably aware, `less` is the default pager for the outputs of many other commands, such as `man` pages.
-Now, `less` is an enormously powerful and underappreciated tool that deserves a blog post in its own right, but I'd like to mention one helpful feature of it: coloured content!
+Now, `less` is an enormously powerful and underappreciated tool that deserves a blog post in its own right, but I'd like to mention one helpful feature of it: coloured content.

 By default, `less` doesn't apply any colour to what it's paging through.
 For something short, like the man-page of a simple command, that's not a problem.